It’s hard to keep track of how many ways Brandy Arnold is involved with making Grand Rapids a better place.

 I think there's just this reluctance from people in power to give up a little bit of that power or share and to make the changes that need to happen.
 It does feel like a slog through the mud sometimes, because it seems like everyone is doing so much work, but then you look at the data and it feels like things aren't changing or they are in very small increments.

 So, sometimes that can be frustrating, but I do think there's power in small wins.
 I'd point to our recent development with Movimiento Cosecha GR, doing work around immigrant rights.
-One of those big pushes is for ID cards for all in Michigan, but another big one has been pushing Kent County to end their contract with ICE.
+One of those big pushes is for drivers licenses for all in Michigan, but another big one has been pushing Kent County to end their contract with ICE.
 They've been doing a lot of demonstrations and behind-the-scenes work and they haven't completely ended it yet, but the sheriff just agreed that they were only going to hold inmates for ICE if ICE provided a warrant, which is kind of difficult to get it.
 It's not the full victory they were hoping for, but it's a win they wanted to celebrate.

 If you could request something from our readers, what would you say?